Tritlo/ghc/docs/users_guide/glasgow_exts.rst

           In the expression: _x : _x
           In an equation for `cons': cons = _x : _x
-          Relevant bindings include cons :: [a] (bound at unbound.hs:1:1) Valid substitutions include
+          Relevant bindings include cons :: [a] (bound at unbound.hs:1:1)
-            undefined :: forall (a :: TYPE r).
-GHC.Stack.Types.HasCallStack => a
-            (imported from ‘Prelude’ at unbound.hs:1:8-11
-              (and originally defined in ‘GHC.Err’))

       unbound.hs:1:13:
           Found hole: _x :: [a]